HongjianLi/RF-Score/rescoring/README.md

 ## Models

+### Model 0 is a linear regression using number of heavy atoms (NHA) or molecular weight (MWT) of the ligand as the only feature.

+Model 0

 ### Model 1

 Model 1 is the Vina score, whose parameters are tuned by nonlinear optimization on PDBbind v2007 refined set (N = 1300).
 Its functional form is e = (w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding) / (1 + w6*Nrot), where e is free energy in kcal/mol and w = [-0.035579,-0.005156,0.840245,-0.035069,-0.587439,0.05846] and cutoff = 8A.
 Vina identifies inactive torsions (i.e. -OH, -NH2, -CH3) and active torsions (i.e. other than the 3 types), and implements Nrot = N(ActTors) + 0.5*N(InactTors), i.e. active torsions are counted as 1 while inactive torsions are counted as 0.5.
 The free energy in kcal/mol is converted to binding affinity in pKd by multiplying -0.73349480509.